LIFE STORY

 Meanwhile the opposition parties, denied power for decades, have gradually weakened to the point where their only chance of power came in 1993 when they all came together to change the unfair electoral system.

-They have managed to keep themselves out of power ever since, even though later the much weakened Socialists finally picked up the courage for electoral cooperation with the Communists.
+The progressives and the leftists have managed to keep themselves out of power ever since, even though later the much weakened Socialists finally picked up the courage for electoral cooperation with the Communists.

+But too late.
 The LDP is now so firmly entrenched, and the electorate so firmly bombarded with Cold War, anti-China propaganda, as to make an Opposition win almost impossible.

 Even the revelations, via the assassination of Abe Shinzo, of ugly LDP ties to the South Korean Unification Church (Moonies) operating in Japan, followed by revelations of funds corruption within the LDP itself, can probably be papered over enough to rescue that party from self-destruction.